mthomason12/spec128-bank-switching/README.md

 It can probably be done *much* better (and I welcome code patches and pull requests), but this is me trying to figure things out after not touching C for 20 years and not writing code on a Spectrum for more than 30 years (and back then all I did was BASIC).

+I used the proportional font mode just because I think it looks neat.

 And finally, you'll notice there's a "0" printed at the top left.
 The value returned from the "main" function always does this on a .sna, but not on a .tap.
 No idea why.